JPStupfel/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    Dev console: got 500 internal server error upon post request.

+  Ruby console: got NameError (uninitialized constant ToysController::Toys):

+  Rails logs: app/controllers/toys_controller.rb:10:in `create'

+  set Byebug in controller.
+Noticed Toys should be Toy. fixed the typo.

 - Update the number of likes for a toy

   - How I debugged:

+  from client: Unhandled Rejection (SyntaxError): Unexpected end of JSON input

+  problem must be between patch request and server to update likes in db.

+  clicking the like button is updating the database but crashing the page...must not be getting json as response.

+  rendered json in toys_controller#update

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  client: Failed to load resource: the server responded with a status of 404 (Not Found)

+  added destroy to routes